adolfintel/Windows10-Privacy/README.md

 ```
 for /f "tokens=1* delims=" %I in ('reg query "HKEY_CLASSES_ROOT\SystemFileAssociations" /s /k /f "3D Edit" ^| find /i "3D Edit"') do (reg delete "%I" /f )
 for /f "tokens=1* delims=" %I in ('reg query "HKEY_CLASSES_ROOT\SystemFileAssociations" /s /k /f "3D Print" ^| find /i "3D Print"') do (reg delete "%I" /f )
-pushd "C:\Program Files"
-takeown /f WindowsApps /r /d y
-icacls WindowsApps /reset /T
-icacls WindowsApps /grant Everyone:(F) /t /c /q
-cd WindowsApps
-for /f %f in ('dir /b Microsoft.MSPaint*') do takeown /f %f /r /d y && rmdir /s /q %f
 ```
-__Important__: if takeown complains about "y" not being a valid option, replace it with whatever is short for yes in your language.
-This is only a problem if you're not using Windows in English.

 ### Microsoft Edge
 In the command prompt, type: